cyrilvincent/shazim/README.md

 Shazim retrieve similar images with AI Deep Learning and advanced hash image algorithms

-The AI hash images with MobileNet Tensorflow neural network then image structure are analysed with linear algebra
+The AI analyse images with MobileNet Tensorflow neural network then image structure are analysed with linear algebra

-Shazim compares images hash to compute the distance between to images
+Shazim compares images hash to compute the distance between 2 images

 Requirements
 -------------